 Role Responsibilities All No member of staff may authorise reimbursement of their own expenses or payment of an invoice relating to them, or a company they have financial interest in A system generated Purchase Order is the only means of committing Te Pūkenga to expenditure for the supply of goods or services.
-Suppliers must not be requested to provide goods and/or services until a Purchase Order is raised Report any breaches of this policy Employees and contractors (kaimahi) make sure that all purchasing has appropriate prior approval and funding apply this policy and related policies and guidelines Have a good understanding of the Government Procurement Rules and the Controller and Auditor General's Procurement Guidance for Public Entities (good practice guide) Engage/seek guidance from the Procurement Team for all procurement matters with a procurement value over \$100,000 (exclusive GST, and involve/include the Procurement Team for all procurement matters with a value over \$250,000 (exclusive GST) Budget holder/department managers Departmental Managers having the appropriate delegated authority must undertake a regular review of commitments for their Department/cost centre to ensure that all purchase orders are current and valid Approver/holder of Financial Delegation Operate within financial delegation in accordance with the Delegations Policy when approving purchase and procurement decisions.

-Authorise purchasing appropriately, using good judgement and in line with the purchasing and procurement principles Head of Procurement / Procurement Leads Apply this policy and related policies and guidelines during procurement activities understand and apply the Government Procurement Rules and the Controller and Auditor General's Procurement Guidance for Public Entities (good practice guide) to the extent expected make sure that all purchasing has appropriate prior approval, monitor procurement activities, including for compliance with this policy, report policy breaches, and identify opportunities for new supply arrangements update, publish and communicate the Procurement policy and related guidelines, provide leadership and development of Te Pūkenga procurement capability Legal Support Prepare and/or help with contracts Review all contracts prior to signing (except where an exception is provided in accordance with the Agreement Approval and Management Procedure
+Suppliers must not be requested to provide goods and/or services until a Purchase Order is raised Report any breaches of this policy Employees and contractors (kaimahi) make sure that all purchasing has appropriate prior approval and funding apply this policy and related policies and guidelines Have a good understanding of the Government Procurement Rules and the Controller and Auditor General's Procurement Guidance for Public Entities (good practice guide) Budget holder/department managers Departmental Managers having the appropriate delegated authority must undertake a regular review of commitments for their Department/cost centre to ensure that all purchase orders are current and valid Approver/holder of Financial Delegation Operate within financial delegation in accordance with the Delegations Policy when approving purchase and procurement decisions.
+Authorise purchasing appropriately, using good judgement and in line with the purchasing and procurement principles Head of Procurement and Kaimahi responsible for undertaking or supporting procurement activities Apply this policy and related policies and guidelines during procurement activities understand and apply the Government Procurement Rules and the Controller and Auditor General's Procurement Guidance for Public Entities (good practice guide) to the extent expected make sure that all purchasing has appropriate prior approval, monitor procurement activities, including for compliance with this policy, report policy breaches, and identify opportunities for new supply arrangements update, publish and communicate the Procurement policy and related guidelines, provide leadership and development of Te Pūkenga procurement capability Legal Prepare and/or help with contracts Review all contracts prior to signing (except where an exception is provided in accordance with the Agreement Approval and Management Procedure